Introductory Analysis of Linked Health Data

 - be able to write statistical syntax to prepare linked data files for analysis, derive exposure and outcome variables, relate numerators and denominators and produce results from statistical procedures.

-Basic familiarity with computing syntax used in either SPSS, SAS or Stata and methods of basic statistical analysis of fixed-format data files.
+Basic familiarity with computing syntax used in either SPSS, SAS, Stata or R and methods of basic statistical analysis of fixed-format data files.